Astros win 6th straight, outscore White Sox 27-2 in sweep

 TRAINER'S ROOM

-Astros: Manager A.J.
-Hinch has no concerns with reliever Ken Giles, who was out with back tightness.
-Hinch pitched one scoreless inning on Saturday night, his first appearance in six days: "He's readily available.
-He was fine for the night.
-I haven't heard another word about it," Hinch said.
+Astros: Hinch has no concerns with reliever Ken Giles, who was out with back tightness earlier in the week.
+Hinch pitched one scoreless inning for the second straight day, his first appearances in six days.

-White Sox: Moncada left Saturday's game with a sore left hamstring, but was back in the lineup on Sunday.
+White Sox: Moncada was back in the lineup, a day after leaving a game because of a sore left hamstring.
 "He was feeling a little uncomfortable with his leg so I made sure that we had it checked out yesterday," Renteria said.
-"He's doing OK.
-Obviously we had everybody make sure that he was capable of going today, and he is.
-So he's in there."
+"He's doing OK."

 UP NEXT